 The Company tests goodwill for impairment on an annual basis and on an interim basis when certain events or circumstances exist.
-The Company tests goodwill for impairment at the reporting unit level, which is at the Company level.
-For both the annual and interim tests, the Company has the option to either (a) perform a quantitative impairment test or (b) first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, in which case the quantitative test would be performed.
+The Company tests goodwill for impairment at the reporting unit level.
+For both the annual and interim tests, the

+Company has the option to either (a) perform a quantitative impairment test or (b) first perform a qualitative assessment to determine whether it is more likely than not that the fair value is less than its carrying amount, in which case the quantitative test would be performed.

-When performing a quantitative impairment test, the Company compares the fair value of a reporting unit with its carrying amount, including goodwill.
-If the fair value of the reporting unit is less than its carrying amount, the goodwill impairment loss is equal to the excess of the carrying value over the fair value, limited by the carrying amount of goodwill allocated to that reporting unit.
+When performing a quantitative impairment test, the Company compares the fair value with its carrying amount, including goodwill.
+If the fair value is less than its carrying amount, the impairment loss is equal to the excess of the carrying value over the fair value limited by the carrying amount.

-The estimated fair value of the reporting unit is derived based on valuation techniques the Company believes market participants would use for the reporting unit.
+The estimated fair value is derived based on valuation techniques the Company believes market participants would use.
 The estimated fair values are generally determined by utilizing a discounted cash flow methodology.

 Goodwill is not amortized.
-Finite lived intangible assets are amortized over their estimated useful lives and reviewed for impairment on an interim basis when impairment indicators are present.
+Finite lived intangible assets are amortized over their estimated useful lives and are reviewed for impairment on an interim basis when impairment indicators are present.